Learn how an artificial shellfish reef being built off Ardrossan’s coast will lure in more of your favourite fish.

 But from 1886 to 1946 reefs suffered – here and in many places around the world – from the impact of overfishing, dredging, water pollution and disease.
-Native oyster reefs are now virtually absent from SA’s waters and there’s only one native oyster reef left in Australia, which can be found in Tasmania.
+Native oyster reefs are now virtually absent from SA’s waters and there’s only one native oyster reef left in Australia, in Tasmania.

 Recent research has highlighted the importance of shellfish reef habitats to the quality of the marine environment, including fish breeding.

 Oysters can filter up to 100 litres of water each per day, while the reefs provide a nursery area for young fish, and their empty shells are used by some species of fish to lay their eggs.

 They can also play a vital role in the underwater nutrient cycle, which can assist in seagrass growth, and can even act as a ‘blue carbon’ sink thanks to the way their shells are formed.

 The Ardrossan artificial shellfish reef is being built to improve the habitat for fish.
 It will help attract fish species that are popular with anglers, and in the longer-term will benefit breeding of these and other fish.